michaelliu03/Search-Recommend-InAction/README.md

 # Search-Recommend-InAction
-This is the code of Searching and Recommendation System Book。This Book is about of Searching and Recommendation.
+This is a book about search recommendation.
+The publisher of the book is mechanical industry press.
+The book mainly summarizes and introduces some algorithms and architecture design about search recommendation